CygnusNetworks/asterisk-usecallmanager/README.md

   - remaps the runtime user if requested,
   - auto-detects your public IPv4 address,
   - copies any `*.conf` files from `/config` into `/etc/asterisk`,
-  - performs environment variable substitution (`envsubst`) on those copied files (except dialplan files), and
+  - performs environment variable substitution (`envsubst`) on those copied files (except dialplan files)
   - starts Asterisk.

 ### Relationship to the UseCallManager project